Jun711/jun711.github.io/_posts/2019-07-02-aws-sam-configuration-for-api-gateway-binary-response.md

 ![Api Gateway Binary Media Type](/assets/images/2019-07-02-aws-sam-configuration-for-api-gateway-binary-response/aws-api-gateway-binary-media-types.png)

 ### 4. Http Requests
-Your http requests should include an Accept header with value as your binary media type.
+Your http requests need to include an Accept header with value as your binary media type.
 For example: `Accept: application/zip`.

 The following is a http request example using AWS Amplify API object.